Quick 9: Less could lead to more for FedEx Cup playoffs

 Yes, it is possible that Curry is taking a spot from a struggling pro who could use the opportunity.

 Perhaps the reason why Curry playing should be embraced the most -- outside of the obvious exposure he is bringing to an otherwise obscure tournament -- is that it will again make clear just how good pro golfers are compared to someone who is a "scratch'' or low-handicap player.
 Like the 23 previous athletes from other sports who have competed in Web.com Tour events, Curry is not expected to make the cut.
-Nor is he expected to shoot in the 60s, which has also never happened by an athlete from another sport.
+Nor is he expected to shoot in the 60s -- something that an athlete from another sport has never accomplished.

 4. So that's all it took

 Prior to the RBC Canadian Open, Jhonattan Vegas had missed five straight cuts and eight of his past 10.
 He hadn't broken 70 in eight straight rounds.
-Then he goes out and defends his title in a playoff?
+Then he went out and defended his title in a playoff?
 Apparently Vegas found some magic in a previous set of irons.

 "My ball-striking was great this week,'' Vegas said.
 "I feel like I hit a lot of greens and gave myself a lot of opportunities.''